ANcpLua/Wiener-Verkehrsnetze/README.md

 # Wiener Verkehrsnetz-UE3-BIF-DUA-2-SS2023-ALGOS-DE

-Alexander Nachtmann und Stephanie Rauscher ÜBUNG § - ÜBUNG 3 (GRAPHEN) aka IMPORT PYTHON
+Alexander Nachtmann und Stephanie Rauscher  ÜBUNG 3 - (GRAPHEN) aka guide to https://docs.python.org/3/tutorial/modules.html XD

 After downloading the .zip extract the files, press the .exe and it should work.
 If it does not follow the steps below.